shevani/java-challenge/README.md

 - Added detailed messages to the Swagger API UI.

 ### Would have implemented following if more time permitted
-1) UI based Rest API.
+- UI based Rest API.
-2) Advanced authentication by Spring Boot.
+- Advanced authentication by Spring Boot.
-3) Implement test cases for all Classes like Controller, Entity etc 4)Database like MySQL instead of in memory database
+- Implement test cases for all Classes like Controller, Entity etc
+- Database like MySQL instead of in memory database

 #### My experience in Java